 How long can you milk the cow? – The global conflict of creating “brands”, demands, and fakes around the ancient science of yoga

-As yoga continues its’ legendary triumph with new yoga studios popping up at every corner, along with the increasing popularity for many of us teachers it apparently has become an issue to somehow stand out from the crowd.
+As yoga continues its legendary triumph with new yoga studios popping up at every corner, along with the increasing popularity for many of us teachers it apparently has become an issue to somehow stand out from the crowd.
 Especially if you’re one of those who is trying to make a living from teaching.
-On top of teaching between 20 and 28 classes per week, you might find yourself having to pay the overheads of running your own yoga studio, promoting both – yourselves and your location, not to mention the considerable costs of travelling to India, sitting at a guru’s feet, keeping up with another training, another workshop, another retreat ….
+On top of teaching between 20 and 28 classes per week, you might find yourself having to pay the overheads of running your own yoga studio, promoting both—yourselves and your location, not to mention the considerable costs of traveling around the globe, sitting at a guru’s feet, keeping up with another training, another workshop, another retreat ….

 Admittedly, not every new yoga “invention” or product is necessary, or even useful, (some might even be dangerous), and this might cause some upset and is enough reason to question the way the yoga industry is presently growing.